geoflows/dclaw-apps/README.md

 ---

 # Summary

-Application folders should be added under a parent folder of some kind (*eg,* flume/ for the application folder dclaw-apps/flume/gate-release2020).
-See the [D-Claw repository](https://github.com/geoflows/D-Claw), [geoclaw.org](http://www.geoclaw.org), and [clawpack.org](http://www.clawpack.org) for instructions to run or develop and contribute new applications.
+Application folders of D-Claw simulations.
+This repository provides examples for setting-up your own D-Claw applications.
+These are also useful for testing your D-Claw installation.
+See the [D-Claw repository](https://github.com/geoflows/D-Claw), [geoclaw.org](http://www.geoclaw.org), [clawpack.org](http://www.clawpack.org), and individual application folders for more instructions.

-Folders should have at the very least:
+Application folders should have at the very least:
 * setrun.py
 * Makefile
+* readme.md (specific information/instructions for each application)

 Optionally they might have:
 * matlab plotting files (*eg,* afterframe.m, setplot2.m)
 * python plotting files (setplot.py)
 * python scripts to set-up, for instance, topography.

+* See CONTENTS in this repository for a brief outline of what is here.
+This should be updated if you add applications (see Development below).

 **Note: some applications in this repository are used for ongoing collaborations and work in progress.
 Additionally, some may require proprietary data.
 Therefore, depending on the application, not all required data may be available.
 Check with dgeorge@uw.edu for info.**

-## D-Claw version
-It's probably a good idea to make a note of the D-Claw code in the application directory...either the code commit that was used or (if I get more organized and have version releases of the code) a version or tag.

-## Running D-Claw apps
+# Running D-Claw apps
 see the README in the [D-Claw repository](https://github.com/geoflows/D-Claw), and links to further documentation provided therein.
 Look for readme files in specific application folders as well.

-## Plotting results
+# Plotting results
-#### matlab
+### matlab

 Matlab can be used to plot D-Claw output.
 From the output directory, use
 ```